How to Choose the Perfect Lamp Kit for Any Room

 Shade

-Since you’re looking into a slim shape that doesn’t obscure views or take up too much space, find a type of lamp shade that’s a little more narrow and compact.
+Since you’re looking for a slim shape that doesn’t obscure views or take up too much space, find a type of lamp shade that’s a little more narrow and compact.

 Bulbs